USING TELEPHOTO LENSES

 Simulation of what happens when you try to aim a laser pointer at a point on a distant wall;

-the larger absolute movements on the further wall are similar to what happens with camera shake when you are using a telephoto lens (since objects become more magnified).
+the larger absolute movements on the farther wall are similar to what happens with camera shake when you are using a telephoto lens (since objects become more magnified).

 To achieve a faster shutter speed you will need to use a larger aperture (such as going from f/8.0 to f/2.8) and/or increase the ISO speed.
 However, both of these options have drawbacks, since a larger aperture decreases depth of field, and a higher ISO speed increases image noise.